 Dal Makhani or maa di dal, as it is popularly known in the Punjab, with its smooth velvety texture and lovely flavour is a delicacy that is very much a dish of the Punjab.
-Enjoy our Dal Makhani recipe with step by step photos.
+Enjoy our Dal Makhani recipe with step by step photos and video.

 Every Punjabi restaurant, roadside eating place and food stall vendor makes the claim that Punjabi Dal Makhani is a delicacy that they alone can make to perfection.
 This my own tested recipe dare I claim it as the best?

 Dal Makhani is traditionally cooked on a low flame overnight and allowed to thicken.
 Using a pressure cooker helps cook the dal in a jiffy.
 Serve hot with naans.

 Also do try other recipes that combines beautifully with fresh tomato pulp like Kashmiri Dum Aloo or Cauliflower Stir-fry .